- In botany, a

 - An

-incandescent light bulb,
+incandescent light bulb, also

 incandescent lamp or

-incandescent light globe is an
+incandescent light globe, is an

-electric light with a
+electric light that

 - In